bigguy96/web-api-documentation/README.md

 # web-api-documentation.
-Trying to use OpenAPI.NET to gather Web Api information and generate a document.
+Using OpenAPI.NET to gather Web Api information and generate a document.